zepgram/magento2-fast-vm/Readme.md

 ## Issues

-### NFS
-- In case of error with NFS mount [downgrade to version 1.9.5](https://releases.hashicorp.com/vagrant/1.9.5/).
-Problem is known and reported by vagrant community: https://github.com/hashicorp/vagrant/issues/5424
-- If you encountered an unexpected error during vagrant provisionning : <b>set NFS option to false</b> and run ``vagrant provision``

 ### WFM
 There is a major issue with windows 7 host machine:<br>
 When running vagrant up machine hangs, this problem is encountered with newest version of VirtualBox and Vagrant.<br>
-- First solution is to upgrade powershell to version 4.0 by downloading [WFM 4.0](https://www.microsoft.com/fr-fr/download/details.aspx?id=40855).
+- Solution is to upgrade powershell to version 4.0 by downloading [WFM 4.0](https://www.microsoft.com/fr-fr/download/details.aspx?id=40855).
 <br>The file setup is Windows6.1-KB2819745<br>
-- Second solution is to downgrade to 1.9.5 for vagrant and 5.1.10 for VirtualBox<br>
-You can found more about this issue on [github](https://github.com/hashicorp/vagrant/issues/8783).<br>

 ### Others
 - If you have trouble during installation please open a new issue on this git repository.